mpayetta/mpayetta.github.io/_posts/2016-07-22-building-a-node-restful-api-intro-and-setup.markdown

 have a node project started thanks to the `npm init` wizard.
 In the next posts we'll start giving some life to our project starting by setting up the database that will feed our tasks API.
+Thanks for reading!

-Thanks for reading and see you in the next post!
+See you in the next post: [Setting up the Web Server]({% post_url 2016-07-23-building-a-node-restful-api-the-web-server  %})